hcilab/wams/README.md

   return smileFace({ ...args, hitbox });
 }

-// The Circle doesn't need to know that we're creating the smiley at (900, 300) in the workspace const item = app.spawn(interactableSmileFace({ x: 400, y: 200 }));
+// The Circle doesn't need to know that we're creating the smiley at (400, 200) in the workspace const item = app.spawn(interactableSmileFace({ x: 400, y: 200 }));
 item.on('drag', actions.drag);
 ```

-A hitbox can be made from `WAMS.Rectangle` or `WAMS.Polygon2D` or `WAMS.Circle`
+A hitbox can be made from `WAMS.Rectangle`, `WAMS.Polygon2D`, `WAMS.Circle`, `WAMS.Oval`, or `WAMS.RoundedLine`.

 `WAMS.Polygon2D` accepts an array of points – vertices of the resulting polygon.